managination/crowd-invest/README.md

 ## The case for the blockchain

 Like any applicatoin, this could be done with a regular database.
-So why on earth would we wnat to store data and logic on a blockchain?
+So why on earth would we want to store data and logic on a blockchain?

 ### Guaranteed logic